BigNerd95/ASUSddns/README.md

 `./ASUSddns.sh mac key host (register|update) (logger|console|silent)`

 #### mac
-Mac address of wan interface and is used as username.
+Mac address of wan interface, it is used as username.

 It must be an asus mac address or the request will fails.